(Programme Management Unit)

 Bioresources & Biodiversity

-The biological resources and biological diversity satellite site has been established at the Indonesian Institute of Sciences (LIPI) in Indonesia to build a research system that contributes to the conversion of biological diversity into a resource within the ASEAN region.
+The biological resources and biological diversity Joint Laboratory was been established at the Indonesian Institute of Science, and moved to to National Research and Innovation Agency (BRIN) due to the structural reform of Indonesian Science and Technology sector.
+It is to build a research system that contributes to the conversion of biological diversity into a resource within the ASEAN region.
 The main activities are as follows:

 - Preparation of the foundations for biological resource research based on ownership of the biological diversity resources within ASEAN countries